 But then – what’s this?
 A three-cylinder unit.
 Not one that will see much action today.
 Since the batteries of the Infiniti EMERG-E have been fully charged for my drive, the two electric motors – responsible only for the drive system – will have sufficient power to catapult both car and driver along the tarmac at an impressive rate.
 Pure torque.
 Delivered immediately.
 And constantly.
 Zero to one hundred in 4.0 seconds.
 Don’t hold back, says the engineer on hand to brief me about the car.
 This is the real stuff!
 A prototype, sure, but more importantly a technology carrier designed to test for real the concept of a mid-engined sports car with electric drive and range extender.

 And the reality is this: the Millbrook Proving Ground, the kind of facility that offers everything a tester could wish for when it comes to putting a vehicle through its paces: narrow, winding hill roads; fast corners; a high-speed banked oval; long straights.
 And the Infiniti EMERG-E is fun to drive.
 Enormous fun!
 Although not exactly light for such a compact vehicle, with a curb weight of around 1.6 metric tons, the freedom opened up by the innovative drive system has enabled engineers to distribute the weight in such a way as to have little negative impact on vehicle dynamics.
 The Infiniti EMERG-E handles precisely, feels firm and solid.
 Even if a tap on the bodywork occasionally suggests the opposite, returning the hollow ring of carbon-fiber components.
-But this is Formula One technology, and it works exactly the same.

 The Infiniti EMERG-E is such fun on the road that I forget to turn my attention to the battery status display, which has dipped dramatically after a few kilometers of committed driving.
 So imagine my surprise when, directly behind me, as I remove my foot from the accelerator, the three-cylinder engine of the range extender kicks in.
 Immediately it gets up to maximum revs, although this has nothing to do with the position of my foot on the pedal.
 The three-cylinder’s role is simply to recharge the batteries – quite independently of how I’m currently handling the car.
 And that is what really feels unfamiliar.
 No doubt it will take time to adjust to such ideas.
 Or perhaps it is simply an issue the engineers would rather leave until last.